South Africa Tours on a Budget

 South Africa is hard to beat when it comes to sheer diversity of landscapes and experiences.
-From the south western Cape coast, where penguins bask on beaches, to the red sand dunes of the Kalahari Desert, the peaks of the dramatic Drakensberg mountain range to the lush forests of the Garden Route, this is a country of magnificent natural splendour.
-Added to its natural riches, which include wildlife such as the famous Big Five, South Africa also offers cosmopolitan, exciting cities that are home to the many different cultures that make up the Rainbow Nation.
+On the south western Cape coast you can see penguins basking on beaches.
+Whether on the red sand dunes of the Kalahari Desert or on the peaks of the dramatic Drakensberg mountains.
+Not forgetting the lush forests of the Garden Route.
+This is a country of magnificent natural beauty.

 Why go on a Budget South Africa Tour?